 How popular is the baby name Berry in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Berry and check out all the blog posts that mention the name Berry.
+Plus, check out all the blog posts that mention the name Berry.

 A few notable names from Berkshire County, England, that were collected in 1898:

 Curious Christian Names. – There is not great originality as a rule in Christian names, but here and there one finds some treasures.
 Among various Registers of Berkshire country [sic] parishes I have found the following Women:– Tryphena, Cherry-truth, Weltham, Fettiplace, Bassilia, Parthenia, Sherlock, Shunamite, Temperance, Grecian, Amariah, Palaccia, Resbury or Rasbury, Vihannah, Antonino, George-anne, Massey, Aminadab, Druscilla, Prisis, Dorunda, Savale, Benedict, Cardilla.
 Men’s:– Vernall, Avery, Burian or Berry, Sharlick, Floris, Ginter, Epheldrum, Hanson, Manders, Alborne.
 Some of these are obvious Surnames, and I could extend the list of men’s names if I were to include all who bore Surnames in baptism.
 None of the above were provided with second Christian names; the interesting part is that the names are hereditary in families, and the discovery of a curious Christian name is a great advantage to the genealogist. –E. E. Thoyts.

 I was slightly surprised to learn that “E. E. Thoyts” was female: Emma Elizabeth Thoyts (1860–1949), English historian.

 Source: Thoyts, E. E. “Curious Christian Names.”
 The Berks, Bucks & Oxon Archaeological Journal 4.1 (1898): 63.